 Maximize Your Research With Cloud Workspaces is a talk aimed at researchers who are looking for innovative ways to set up and execute their life science data analyses in a collaborative, extensible, open-source cloud environment.
 This panel discussion is brought to you by MetaCell and scientists from leading universities who share their experiences of advanced analysis and collaborative learning through the Cloud.

 This lecture discusses how FAIR practices affect personalized data models, including workflows, challenges, and how to improve these practices.

-This lecture covers how brainlife.io works, and how it can be applied to neuroscience data.
+In this talk, you will learn how brainlife.io works, and how it can be applied to neuroscience data.

-Shawn Brown presents an overview of CBRAIN, a web-based platform that allows neuroscientists to perform computationally intensive data analyses by connecting them to high-performance-computing facilities across Canada and around the world.
+This talk presents an overview of CBRAIN, a web-based platform that allows neuroscientists to perform computationally intensive data analyses by connecting them to high-performance computing facilities across Canada and around the world.

 Best practices: the tips and tricks on how to get your Miniscope to work and how to get your experiments off the ground.

 This talk delves into challenges and opportunities of Miniscope design, seeking the optimal balance between scale and function.

 Attendees of this talk will learn aobut computational imaging systems and associated pipelines, as well as open-source software solutions supporting miniscope use.